 Recovery from this type of surgery can be lengthy.
 You will be able to weight bear soon after your operation, but you will be very limited in walking for the first 2 weeks or so.
 The following is a guideline of the expected recovery period:

-- 1 2 weeks: Bandage/rest/elevation (Review in OPD clinic or GP nurse clinic)

-- 2 4 weeks: Special shoe/Return to Work

-- 6 to 12 weeks: OPD clinic review

-- 3 months: Return to activities
+- 1-2 weeks Bandage/rest/elevation (Review in OPD clinic or GP nurse clinic) - 2-4 weeks Special shoe/ Return to work/ return to work - 6 to 12 weeks: OPD clinic review - 3 months Return to activities

-- 12 months: Pain/swelling resolved and back to normal